dappcenter/relayer-proto/README.md

 #### Getting started

-Install dependencies and build the project w/ `npm i`
+Install dependencies and build the project w/ `npm i && npm run build`

 Then run `docker-compose up -d` to start the relayer containers.